Skip to main content

 sudo reboot

-• If Klipper has configured the corresponding ID, you need to disable the ID in the system configuration before shutting down, disconnecting power, and then turning on the device or pressing the reset button on the motherboard.
+• If Klipper has configured a corresponding ID, you need to disable the ID in system settings, then power off, disconnect power, and power on again or press the reset button on the motherboard

-• Confirm whether the host computer CAN speed matches the motherboard, tool board, etc.
+• Whether the CAN baud rate of the host computer matches that of the motherboard, tool board, etc.

-• You can use the following code to determine the host computer CAN speed.
+• You can use the following code to confirm the CAN baud rate of the host computer

-• Confirm whether a 120Ω jumper is installed between the tool board and the device (the motherboard with the USB bridge firmware or UTOC).
+• Whether a 120Ω jumper is installed between the tool board and the device (motherboard with USB bridge firmware or UTOC)

-• If a 120Ω jumper is installed, use a multimeter to measure the resistance between CAN H and CAN L under complete power-off conditions to check if it is around 60Ω.
+• If a 120Ω jumper is installed, use a multimeter to measure the resistance between CAN H and CAN L with the device completely powered off.
+The resistance should be around 60Ω

 ip -details link show can0

-• The circled part in the image below shows the host computer CAN speed and cache.
+• The circled area in the image below shows the CAN baud rate and buffer size of the host computer

-• If the UUID still cannot be queried, carefully check the following points:
+• If the UUID still cannot be found, please carefully check the following:

-• Check if the motherboard or CAN tool board is correctly connected.
+• Check if the motherboard or CAN tool board is properly connected

-• Confirm proper power supply, it is recommended to connect VCC power to the motherboard.
+• Whether proper power supply is connected; it is recommended to connect the VCC power supply when using the motherboard

-• Confirm whether the host computer supports CAN network.
+• Whether the host computer supports CAN networking

-• Confirm whether the CAN resistance is around 60Ω.
+• Whether the CAN resistance is around 60Ω

-• Enter the following command to search for the ID:
+• Enter the following command to search for ID:

 ~/klippy-env/bin/python ~/klipper/scripts/canbus_query.py can0